Default Bayesian Model Selection of Constrained Multivariate Normal Linear Models: Introduction

-The original fractional Bayes factor based on a single fraction `$b$' also is not suitable for Bayesian model comparison in case of unbalanced data from different populations \citep{DeSantis:2001,Hoijtink:2018}.
-For this reason a default Bayes factor is proposed that uses group (or population) specific fractions, $b_j$ for group $j$, for $j=1,\ldots,J$, in order to control the amount of information that is used from the data of the different populations for default prior specification.
-This will allow us to tune the amount of information in the default prior such that it is minimal (regardless of the sample sizes of the different groups), resulting in maximal information for model selection.
+The original fractional Bayes factor test is based on a single fraction, typically denoted by $b$.
+This may result in inconsistent model comparison in case of unbalanced data from different populations for univariate regression models \citep{DeSantis:2001,Hoijtink:2018}.
+To avoid this inconsistent behavior in the current model selection, the proposed default Bayes factor makes use of group (or population) specific fractions, $b_j$ for group $j$, for $j=1,\ldots,J$, in order to control the amount of information that is used from the data of the different populations for default prior specification.
+This will allow us to tune the prior to contain minimal information, so that maximal information is available for model selection.
+The resulting minimally informative default prior has a matrix Cauchy prior distribution.
+This distribution has not been reported a lot in the literature.
+Some of its properties have been presented by \cite{BandekarNagar:2003}, for example.
+This paper presents a new natural application of this distribution for Bayesian model selection problems under the multivariate normal linear model.
 It will be shown that the proposed default Bayes factor is consistent for the model selection problem in \eqref{Mt} based on this minimally informative default prior.

 Another key property of the proposed Bayes factor is that it is relatively fast to compute for the model selection problem in \eqref{Mt}.
 This is due to the analytic expression of the default Bayes factor for specific cases, and due to the fast Monte Carlo estimate for the general case.
 The posterior and prior probabilities that the order constraints hold can be computed using available cdf's functions of the multivariate normal and multivariate Student $t$ distribution, and therefore estimates based on the proportions of posterior and prior draws satisfying the constraints, which can be inefficient \citep{Mulder:2012}, can be avoided.
 Bayesian updating of the evidence in light of new data can also be done relatively fast without needing to store the complete data matrices.